counterpartyxcpc/CCIPs/ccip-0/ccip-0.md

   Updated and adapted for XCPCash : 2018-02-24
 </pre>

-1. What is a CCIP?
+1. What is a CCIP?\s\s
 1a.
 CCIP stands for Counterparty Cash Improvement Proposal (the "CCIP").
-A CCIP is a design document providing information to the Counterparty Cash Assiciation (CCA), or describing a new feature for Counterparty Cash or its processes or environment.
+A CCIP is a design document providing information to the Counterparty Cash Assiciation (CCA), or describing a new feature for Counterparty Cash or its processes or environment.\s\s
 1b.
-The CCIP should provide a concise technical specification.
-1c.
-Authors MUST outline the feature and a rationale for the feature.
+The CCIP should provide a concise technical specification.\s\s 1c.
+Authors MUST outline the feature and a rationale for the feature.\s\s 1d.
-1d.
 We intend CCIPs to be the primary mechanisms for proposing new features, for collecting community input on an issue, and for documenting the design decisions that have gone into Counterparty Cash.
-The CCIP author(s) is responsible for building consensus within the community and documenting dissenting opinions.
+The CCIP author(s) is responsible for building consensus within the community and documenting dissenting opinions.\s\s
 1e.
-Because the CCIPs are maintained as text files in a versioned repository, their revision history is the historical record of the feature proposal.
+Because the CCIPs are maintained as text files in a versioned repository, their revision history is the historical record of the feature proposal.\s\s

 2. CCIP Types: There are three Types of CCIP.
 2a.
 (1) Standards Track: